knorth55/knorth55.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Project Assistant Professor at the University of Tokyo
+subtitle: Robotics software engineer at GITAI Inc., Ph.D. in Information Science and Technology

 profile:
   align: right